Mariners vs. Diamondbacks Player Props Betting Odds

 Crawford Stats

-- Crawford takes a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .263 with three doubles, two walks and two RBI.
+- Crawford enters this game looking to extend his three-game hit streak.
+In his last five games he is hitting .300 with four doubles, two walks and two RBI.

 Crawford Recent Games